Complexlity/immutable-planner-app/README.md

 Follow the steps below to get the required values

 - Go to [hub.immutable.com](https://hub.immutable.com) and create an account.
+- Initialize a project on Immutable zkEvm and a default Environment on Testnet.
 If you're unsure how to do that, Complete this [Quest 3 Guide](https://app.stackup.dev/quest_page/quest-3---create-an-immutable-passport)
 - Add A passport Client
 ![Alt text](image-1.png)
 - Fill the form provided with the following steps